gauthierm/refactoring-workshop-2022/README.md

 - remove let declaration

 ### 3. clean up pagination, using a generic approach

+The `getMembers()` and `getContributors()` functions have an almost identical program flow.
+Let’s collect that flow into a new function called `getData()` so we are not repeating ourselves twice.
+This way we can write tests for the implementation once.

 - make a `getData(url: string): Promise<any[]>` function
 - use array spread operators instead of concat